-35. 1 working day in advance: Commission shares pre-release version of the report with the relevant Cabinet Secretaries.
-Commission shares media release with the Scottish Government.
-Scottish Government shares draft extracts of Budget media releases which reference the Commission's forecasts.
-Government provides the Commission with draft extracts from the Budget speech that mention the Commission and refer to the Commission's forecasts.
-The Scottish Government will inform the Commission of the time the Cabinet Secretary responsible for Finance will present the Budget to Parliament to allow the Commission to lay its report and publish online.

-36. Day of the Budget: Scottish Government shares final copy of the speech extracts by 9:30am, and final version of the media release by 11am.
+34. 1 working day in advance:

+- a.
+The Commission shares pre-release version of the report with the relevant Cabinet Secretaries. - The Commission shares media release with the Scottish Government.

+- c.
+The Scottish Government shares draft extracts of Budget media releases which reference the Commission's forecasts. - d.
+The Scottish Government provides the Commission with draft extracts from the Budget speech that mention the Commission and refer to the Commission's forecasts. - e.
+The Scottish Government will inform the Commission of the time the Cabinet Secretary responsible for Finance will present the Budget to Parliament to allow the Commission to lay its report and publish online. - 35.
+Day of the Budget: The Scottish Government shares final copy of the speech extracts by 9:30 a.m., and final version of the media release by 11 a.m.